Health Alliance (HA) Services

 Services provided by the HA include:

-• Dual diagnosis (both substance use and emotional issues) and MH diagnoses,
+• Dual diagnosis (both substance use and emotional issues) and mental health (MH) diagnoses,

 • Psychiatric services.

-Note: Clients with only substance abuse diagnoses are referred to DADS.
+Note: Clients with only substance abuse diagnoses are referred to the Department of Alcohol and Drug Services (DADS).

 Outpatient Substance Abuse Treatment Services

-Outpatient behavioral health services are provided through the Community HA providers.
+Outpatient behavioral health services are provided through the Community HA provider.
 Services include the following:

 • Assessment